 Shared Health PPE Requirements and Resources

 - Shared Health’s PPE Requirements, a summary by care setting.

 - Shared Health’s PPE Supply Framework, lengthy document including risk levels and prioritization plans for distributing PPE.

 You can review all of Shared Health’s PPE resources for more information.

 Shared Health’s COVID-19 Risk Zones

-Shared Health has now developed three “risk zones” with different PPE requirements:
+Shared Health has now developed three “risk zones” based on patient COVID risk factors with different PPE requirements: